Dzhama/Broadway-Design/README.md

 # Broadway-Design
 Website for Broadway Design.
 ---
-** Simple website.
-Codecademy assignment to practice my knowledge ofGit and Github.
-This repository was pushed using command line.**
+__Simple website.
+Codecademy assignment to practice my knowledge of Git and Github.
+This repository was pushed using command line__.**